humdrum-tools/humdrum-documentation/guide/ch15/index.md

 harmonic intervals, and (3) permuted harmonic intervals.

-As in the case of melodic intervals, harmonic intervals can be calculated according to a variety of units \-- including diatonic intervals, semitones, cents, frequency, and even cochlear coordinates.
+As in the case of melodic intervals, harmonic intervals can be calculated according to a variety of units &mdash; including diatonic intervals, semitones, cents, frequency, and even cochlear coordinates.
 We will consider just two tools for calculating harmonic intervals:
 <span class="tool">hint</span> and **ydelta.**